dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 ...
 ```

-Now we know that we can target this symbol with `bpftrace`.
+This is how `bpftrace` will target the probe, and seeing this is all we needed
+to see to know we could try it.

 ## uprobe prototype